Defining Data

 Overview

-In Kognitos, defining data refers to the process of assigning a name to a piece of information.
-Data can be used, referenced, updated, or passed between steps in your automation after it is defined.
+In Kognitos, defining data refers to naming a specific piece of information, allowing it to be stored, referenced, updated, and passed between steps within an automation.

 Defining Singular Data